kodecocodes/i9t/custom-segues/custom-segues.markdown

 I'm sure you've already created many segues, but to ensure that you fully appreciate how segues work you will now create the basic modal segue which you will later customize.

-When the user taps the photo in the AnimalDetailViewController scene, the AnimalPhotoViewController scene will be presented as a modal controller, showing a larger photo.
+You will create a segue that will be invoked when the user taps the photo in the AnimalDetailViewController scene.
+The segue will then present the AnimalPhotoViewController scene as a modal controller showing a larger photo.

 There are two main parts to this segue:

 1. Setting up the segue. `prepareForSegue(_:sender:)` is performed when the segue is activated.
-This is where you set up the destination view controller with the necessary data.
+This is where you will set up the destination view controller with the necessary data.
 2. Performing the destination controller's transition animation.
 Initially you'll use the default transition, but shortly you will customize that.

 First in **Main.storyboard**, select the **Animal Detail View Controller** scene.
 Drag a **Tap Gesture Recognizer** from the Object Library onto the **Image View** photo of Bubbles the fish.
 This will hook up the tap gesture with that image view.